Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Related Work and Preliminaries

 \subsection{Classical Tomographic Reconstruction}

-Tomography is a classical image reconstruction problem with applications in a wide variety of areas ranging from medical imaging, seismology and microscopy to probability density estimation.
-Consider an image $f$ defined on a domain $\Omega \subset \mathbb{R}^2$.
+Tomography is a classical image reconstruction problem with applications in many areas, particularly medical imaging \cite{Gopal2020}.
+Consider an image $g$ defined on a domain $\Omega \subset \mathbb{R}^2$.
 Consider its Radon projection at angle $\theta$ given by